callahanchris/callahanchris.github.io/source/_posts/2015-01-03-array-iteration-methods-in-javascript.markdown

 #### `Array.prototype.reduce()`

 `reduce()` has been the hardest of all FP methods for me to fully embrace, but it can be extremely useful in certain cases.
-The core idea of `reduce()` is that it iterates over an array and returns exactly one object.
+The core idea of `reduce()` is that it iterates over an array and returns exactly one value.
 The return value is commonly a sum or count of some property of the items in the array, but `reduce()` is quite flexible in what it can produce.

 ```javascript
 var angLeeMovies = [